geojson/draft-geojson/charter.md

 This WG will work on GeoJSON mappings of 'geo' URIs, reinforcing the use of RFC 5870.

-This WG may work on a format for a streamable sequence of GeoJSON texts based on RFC 7464 to address the difficulties in serializing very large sequences of features or feature sequences of indeterminate length.
+This WG will work on a format for a streamable sequence of GeoJSON texts based on RFC 7464 to address the difficulties in serializing very large sequences of features or feature sequences of indeterminate length.